-Typically, there are underlying vulnerabilities that began in childhood and are brought to the surface later in life through various stressors and trauma.
+Typically, there are underlying vulnerabilities that begin in childhood and are brought to the surface later in life through various stressors and trauma.

-Therapy helps us identify where our vulnerabilities lie and what the best steps are to repair them.
+Therapy helps us identify where our vulnerabilities lie and take effective steps to repair them.

-Our highly-trained therapists will help you uncover the root of your low self-esteem and shift your shame and self-doubt into confidence and self-worth.
+Our highly-trained therapists can help you uncover the roots of your low self-esteem and shift your shame and self-doubt into confidence and self-worth.

 How wonderful does that sound?

-Developing deeper self-awareness and greater confidence though therapy will help you become a more robust and resilient person so you can face life’s difficulties and setbacks with grace.
+Developing deeper self-awareness and greater confidence though therapy will help you become a more robust and resilient person so you can face life’s difficulties and setbacks with greater ease and grace.